 While the new programme is being developed you should absolutely keep delivering and training on our current programme – it’s an exciting part of guiding!

 You could also use the current materials to offer more of the types of experiences girls have told us they’re looking for.
 Many activities from the current programme support the new themes – like the activities in your latest issue of guiding magazine.
 That way, you will have already made a start and your girls will get a taste of what’s to come.

 You can also continue to buy existing badges for girls.
 There’s still plenty of time for girls to enjoy earning the badges we currently offer until the old programme is phased out in September 2019.

 It’s really important that our new programme is affordable and accessible for all girls in all units.
-We don’t have the final costs for all the programme resources yet, as some are still being developed.
-But we’ll update you further next year once all the content for the new programme is finished.
-The different costs are influenced by how many pages are in books, the kind of paper used, the finish applied, the number of colours used and many more factors which are currently still to be agreed.
-But right now, we’re pleased that we can tell you what the following parts of the programme will cost no more than:
+The different costs are influenced by lots of factors including how many pages are in books, the kind of paper used, the finish applied, and the number of colours of thread.

 - Unit meeting activity cards (pack of 12): £3.85